saucal/mastercard-merchant-cloud/README.md

-# WooCommerce Gateway Acme Plugin
+# Mastercard Merchant Cloud for Woo

 (WIP) Template Repo to be cloned for each one of the child plugins.